OpenCode vs Codex vs Claude Code (2026 Comparison)

 The AI coding agent market has consolidated around three dominant paradigms:

-- Codex (OpenAI) — Widest integration surface, biggest distribution.
-A Rust-based CLI backed by GPT-5.3-Codex with native GitHub, Slack, and ChatGPT integrations.
-Also offers cloud sandboxes for async delegation.
+2. Codex (OpenAI) — Widest integration surface, biggest distribution.
+A Rust-based CLI plus desktop/app surfaces tied into ChatGPT, GitHub, Slack, and cloud sandboxes for async delegation.

-- OpenCode — Open source, model-agnostic, zero vendor lock-in.
-115K+ GitHub stars, 75+ provider support, MIT licensed.
-Fastest community growth but monetization is nascent.
+3. OpenCode — Open source, model-agnostic, zero vendor lock-in.
+150K+ GitHub stars, 75+ provider support, MIT licensed.
+Fastest community growth but monetization is still maturing.

 Each takes a fundamentally different bet on how developers will work with AI.
 Here’s how they compare.